topazeblue/TopazePublishing/README.md

 ### Execution

-To create the book, run the Jupyter notebook `Convert.py` or execute the `run` script in the root directory (Jupyter is the safer option).
+To create the book, run the Jupyter notebook `Convert.py`.

 ## Copyright